 ‘Checking Out Me History’ is an incredible poem.
-While I was writing it, it led me to think about my own personal history and cultural influences, and I encourage you to do the same!
+While I was researching it, it led me to think about my own personal history and cultural influences, and I encourage you to do the same!
 It’s like going down a historical rabbit hole, as you learn more about the history of your ancestors you also discover more about yourself and the formation of your own character and identity.
 Agard’s main message is that we are only taught a small fraction of history in schools, and that may not always be directly relevant or useful to us.
 We should all embark on our own personal journeys of self discovery by uncovering out own personal histories.

 This analysis is tailored towards students at GCSE, iGCSE and above, particularly on the following exam boards: AQA, OCR, WJEC/Eduqas, CCEA, CIE, Edexcel.
 However, it’s also useful for anyone studying the poem at any level.